lw8192/Red-Team-Dev/C/Win_Kernel_Programming.md

 KeSetEvent - set event object to a signaled state.

 ### Driver Hooking
+Kernel hooks:
+Hooking kernel functions is generally not allowed on Windows due to a security feature called PatchGuard or Kernel Patch Protection.
+PatchGuard was introduced by Microsoft to prevent unauthorized modifications to the kernel, which includes hooking kernel functions.
+PatchGuard operates non-deterministic, meaning it can be triggered at any random time to check for unauthorized modifications to the kernel.
+It protects some functions but not all.

+Advanced techniques have been developed to bypass PatchGuard-  kernel function hooking.
+This technique is complex and risky and can lead to system instability or a Blue Screen of Death (BSOD).
 Use filter drivers to intercept requests to almost any devices.
 Hooking driver: save old function pointers and replace major function arrays in the driver object with it's own functions.
 A request to the driver will invoke the hooking driver's dispatch routines.
 Patchguard / Kernel Patch Protection (KPP): hashes important data structures to prevent unauthorized modifications to the kernel.
 Can be triggered at any random time and crashes the system if changes are detected.
 Ex - SSDT pointing to system services (system calls)
 To hook a driver: locate driver object pointer (DRIVER_OBJECT) using an undocumented exported function that can locate any object given its name - ObReferenceObjectByName